anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="1.0"></a>
 # Overview

-Initially organized early in 2019, the Cloud iNfrastructure Telco Taskforce (CNTT) was created in response to rapid changes in how networking applications are being designed, built and managed, plus a growing recognition of a perceived functional gap between the previous standard infrastructure models and the architectures needed to support Network Function Virtualisation (NFV) applications.
-Organizationally, the Cloud iNfrastructure Telco Taskforce, jointly hosted by GSMA and the Linux Foundation, operates as an open committee responsible for creating and documenting an industry aligned Common Cloud Infrastructure Framework.
-The CNTT was created with the intent that it would create the cloud infrastructure framework, and eventually morph into an on-going project under the auspices of the GSMA and the Linux Foundation umbrellas.
-The final on-going operational form of the Taskforce will be determined as the project evolves.
+In January early 2021, Anuket was formed from the merger of the Cloud iNfrastructure Telco Taskforce (CNTT) and Open Platforms Network Function Virtualization (OPNFV).
+The merger was inplemented to marry standards and verification with coding and implementation as a response to rapid changes in how networking applications are being designed, built and managed, plus a growing recognition of a perceived functional gap between the previous standard infrastructure models and the architectures needed to support Network Function Virtualisation (NFV) applications.
+Organizationally, the Anuket, hosted by the Linux Foundation, operates as an open project responsible for creating and documenting an industry aligned Common Cloud Infrastructure Framework.

 <a name="1.1"></a>
 ## Terminology and Glossary